triestpa/Guttenberg-Search/README.md

 ```
 <br>

-> Note that we're not to copying the `node_modules` directory into our container - this is because we'll be running `npm install` from within the container build process.
+> Note that we're not copying the `node_modules` directory into our container - this is because we'll be running `npm install` from within the container build process.
 Attempting to copy the `node_modules` from the host system into a container can cause errors since some packages need to be specifically built for certain operating systems.
 For instance, installing the `bcrypt` package on macOS and attempting to copy that module directly to an Ubuntu container will not work because `bcyrpt` relies on a binary that needs to be built specifically for each operating system.

-### Add Base Files
+### 2.5 - Add Base Files

 In order to test out the configuration, we'll need to add some placeholder files to the app directories.